linboqiao/EEA/README.md

 -----------------

  - Quick summary

-A research prototype that induce script knowledge and its general component (events) from text, from multiple documents (Or not)
+A research prototype that induce script knowledge,mining relations from general discourse components (events, entities) from text, from multiple documents (Or not).

 Requirements
 ----------